 Registration and Production Licensing Requirements for Chinese Manufacturers

-The regulation of e-cigarettes in China is of critical importance to the global e-cigarette industry, as the vast majority (over 95%) of e-cigarette hardware, including devices and components and parts, are manufactured in Shenzhen.
+The regulation of e-cigarettes in China is critical to the global e-cigarette industry, as the vast majority (over 95%) of e-cigarette hardware, including devices, components, and parts, are manufactured in Shenzhen.
 Many of these companies operate solely for the purpose of original equipment manufacturers (OEMs) manufacturing products for sale not in China, but around the world.
 Under the draft Management Rules, however, all Chinese e-cigarette manufacturing facilities are subject to the registration and production licensing requirements, even if the products produced are ultimately for export only.

 GB Standard on E-Cigarettes